-Connect the external CRT to the 400 series external monitor port, then boot the computer.
-The computer automatically detects the external CRT even if Resume mode is enabled.
+Connect the external CRT to the external monitor port, then boot the computer.
+The external CRT is automatically detected even if Resume mode is enabled.

 If the external CRT works correctly, the internal LCD display may be damaged.
 Go to Procedure 4.